paketo-buildpacks/python/rfcs/0001-restructure.md

 The `pipenv-install` buildpack will be responsible for calling `pipenv install` directly, instead of delegating to `pip install`.
 This falls more inline with what users expect.
-The exisitng `pipenv` buildpack was transforming the `Pipfile` into a `requirements.txt` file and then we'd run the `pip` buildpack build process as part of that group.
+The existng `pipenv` buildpack was transforming the `Pipfile` into a `requirements.txt` file and then we'd run the `pip` buildpack build process as part of that group.